christc4/websites-2024/mal.avsbq.org/think/quotes.md

 <img src=".pix/mom_text.webp" style="width: 200px; height: auto;">

 > _The only love Lorne Armstrong has ever known was a composite fo 6 people ultimately trying to get him arrested_

+> _The longer I live on this planet, the more I understand why roosters start the day screaming_